Therapy for Domestic Violence Victims in Kennesaw, GA—Therapists and Counselors

 One of the main characters, Celeste White, is the envy of every other kindergarten mother.
 She seems to have it all: friends, romance, money, children, beauty, comfort, and more.
 Celeste’s real life, however, is a world apart from the public life people see.
 Celeste guards a deep, dark secret: her husband hits her.
 Most victims of domestic violence know what it is like to have a private home life that is drastically different than its public perception.
 Things are not always as they seem.
 Escaping from an abusive relationship is harder than it seems too.
 Leaving often requires support from family, friends, and a skilled therapist.

 Thriveworks Kennesaw offer therapy to victims of domestic violence.
-Our counselors understand the dynamics of abuse and know what it takes to help people find safety.
+Our counselors and psychologists understand the dynamics of abuse and know what it takes to help people find safety.
 If you are a victim of domestic abuse, consider working with one of our therapists or counselors.

 Domestic Abuse and the Cycle of Violence